MLLMEraser: Achieving Test-Time Unlearning in Multimodal Large Language Models through Activation Steering: Experiment

 \subsection{Results Analysis for Unlearning Efficiency (RQ3)}

 We further evaluate the efficiency of different unlearning methods in terms of both training and inference time, as shown in Figure~\ref{fig:time}.
 Details on GPU memory usage can be found in Appendix~\ref{Efficiency}.
 Here, training time refers to the total time required to obtain an unlearned model, while inference time indicates the total time spent processing $10$ randomly sampled inputs.
-We can find that: \begin{itemize}[leftmargin=*] \item For training time, GA and NPO optimize on the forget set to enforce unlearning, whereas GA\_Diff, KL\_Min, and MMUnlearner additionally leverage the retain set to regularize the output distribution.
+We can find that:

+\begin{itemize}[leftmargin=*] \item For training time, GA and NPO optimize on the forget set to enforce unlearning, whereas GA\_Diff, KL\_Min, and MMUnlearner additionally leverage the retain set to regularize the output distribution.
 This additional constraint substantially raises the training cost---by approximately \(20\times\) relative to GA and NPO.
 Conversely, MLLMEraser, a test-time unlearning paradigm for MLLMs, requires no parameter optimization, thereby considerably reducing the overall cost of unlearning. \item For inference time, although MLLMEraser introduces an additional step of injecting the multimodal erasure direction into hidden states, the incurred computational overhead remains negligible.
-Compared with other methods, the extra cost is about $1$ second per $10$ samples, which remains acceptable in practice. \end{itemize} Overall, MLLMEraser provides a lightweight framework for test-time unlearning in MLLMs, avoiding parameter updates while introducing only negligible test-time overhead.
+Compared with other methods, the extra cost is about $1$ second per $10$ samples, which remains acceptable in practice. \end{itemize} Overall, MLLMEraser provides a lightweight framework for MLLM test-time unlearning, avoiding parameter updates while introducing only negligible test-time overhead.